Pride and Purpose

 A program of study meant for you

-As a Hofstra student, you can choose from more than 140 undergraduate program options, approximately 160 graduate program options, and over 100 dual-degree programs.
-Discover the program meant for you within one of Hofstra’s major academic divisions:
+As a Hofstra student, you can choose from 155 undergraduate program options, approximately 170 graduate program options, and more than 100 dual-degree programs.
+Discover the program meant for you within one of Hofstra’s schools:

 The Frank G. Zarb School of Business prepares students for careers in areas such as accounting, entrepreneurship, finance, information technology, marketing, and international business.
 Ranked among the top business schools in the United States, the Zarb School of Business is also one of a select number of business schools in the nation with programs that are accredited by AACSB International—the Association to Advance Collegiate Schools of Business.
-The Zarb School’s state-of-the-art facilities, such as the Martin B. Greenberg Trading Room, are among the most technologically advanced in the nation, allowing students the opportunity to learn through hands-on experience with the same real-time data and applications used by today’s finance professionals.
+The Zarb School’s Martin B. Greenberg Trading Room is among the most technologically advanced in the nation, allowing students the opportunity to learn through hands-on experience with the same real-time data and applications used by today’s finance professionals.

-The Lawrence Herbert School of Communication offers programs in radio, television, and film; journalism; media studies; and public relations.
-Students gain hands-on experience in modern facilities and benefit from Hofstra’s close proximity to New York City, where they regularly secure internships with top organizations in media, performing arts, publishing, and other communication fields.
+The Lawrence Herbert School of Communication offers programs in Radio, Television, and Film; Journalism; Media Studies; and Public Relations.
+Students gain hands-on experience in modern facilities and benefit from Hofstra’s proximity to New York City, where they regularly secure internships with top organizations in media, performing arts, publishing, and other communication fields.

-The School of Engineering and Applied Science (SEAS) features dynamic programs in computer science and engineering that emphasize high-tech research, practical work experience, and interdisciplinary study.
-SEAS faculty work to provide students with the knowledge, theory, and innovative skills they need to become successful, creative professionals and innovators who are prepared to tackle critical global challenges and make a difference in the world.
+The Fred DeMatteis School of Engineering features dynamic programs in Computer Science and Engineering that emphasize high-tech research in cutting-edge laboratories, practical work experience, and interdisciplinary study.
+The school offers a co-op program that offers students valuable real-world experience at prominent engineering and technology firms.
+The DeMatteis School faculty work to provide students with the knowledge, theory, and innovative skills they need to become successful, creative professionals and innovators who are prepared to tackle critical global challenges and make a positive difference in the world.

 An integral part of campus

 We invite you to visit the campus and see for yourself what it’s like to be a part of Hofstra’s dynamic community.
-We recommend campus visits during September or January semesters so you can experience our campus while classes are in session.
+We recommend visits during our fall or spring semesters so that you can experience our campus while classes are in session.

 Hofstra University is located in HEMPSTEAD, NEW YORK.
 Hofstra’s campus is only 40 kilometers from New York City.
 John F. Kennedy and LaGuardia International Airports are approximately 30 minutes from Hofstra by car or airport limousine.
 The Long Island Rail Road provides regular commuter service from Pennsylvania Station in New York City to Hempstead Station, about five kilometers from campus.

-Type of University: Hofstra is a private, coeducational, residential university.
+Type of School: Hofstra is a private, nonsectarian, coeducational institution.